visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Reset Data

 Becareful to run this option as it will remove each and every transactions, rule, counterparties and vendors from your account.
-Here is how you can reset data in bookeeping.ai
+If your acount or transactions are 3-months old may have to contact Support to Reset your data, this is to protect your financial records from accidental deletion.

-- Click on Settings > Select Company Settings >  Click on "Reset All Data" or [Direct link](https://bookeeping.ai/en/account/:account/dashboard/settings/company)
+- To Reset Data Click on Settings > Select Company Settings >  Click on "Reset All Data" or [Direct link](https://bookeeping.ai/en/account/:account/dashboard/settings/company)
 - See screenshot![here](https://github.com/user-attachments/assets/74edb022-c341-40ab-8412-ee17ac46896c)

 ## Delete Company and All data

-Use this option when you are closing your account with bookeeping.ai permananatly.
+It is user responsibility to dowload their data first and then use this option when you are closing your account with bookeeping.ai permananatly.
 Remember we will run the 7-days recovery window once you exerice this option so you can recover if it was a mistake, after 7 days the data will be removed parmanantly and cannot be recovered.

 - Click on Settings > Select Company Settings > Click on "Delete This Company and All Data" or [Direct Link](https://bookeeping.ai/en/account/:account/dashboard/settings/company)
 - See screenshot![here](https://github.com/user-attachments/assets/50c9a700-a84f-4565-a360-a0abc37ce11b)

-## Export Data
+## How to Export Data
-Use this option when you want to export your data.
+Go to Settings > Company Settings> to export your data.
 Export will include Transactions, Accounts, Counterparties, Invoices, Categories, Attachments, Receipt, Emails, Classes, Docs, Sheets.
 Export will be ready within a day.
 You can come back here to download the Zip file.

 ## Settings Menu Items